 Update node metadata:

-- Edit the node title to be clear and descriptive
+- Edit the node title so it’s clear and descriptive.

-- Write a helpful description that explains what your Actor does
+- Write a description that explains what your Actor does.

-- Update the icon/logo to match your Actor's branding
+- Update the icon to match your Actor's branding.

 Improve descriptions:

-You can find the most relevant parts of the code that you will likely be modifying, by running a repo-wide search for a SNIPPET keyword in the comments.
+You can find the parts of the code you’re most likely to modify by running a repo-wide search for the SNIPPET keyword in the comments.
+For AI-assisted modification of the node, the repo also includes an AGENTS.md file you can use with your favorite coding agent.

 4. Test locally